lludwig/utm-tracker/README.md

 It adds UTM parameters, GCLID and other information to a website cookie and to any lead generation form.
 It adds this extra information as hidden fields on a form.

-This is a fork of script utm_form https://github.com/medius/utm_form and made into a Wordpress Plugin and modifed to add GCLID, adpos, net and match variables.
+This is a fork of script utm_form https://github.com/medius/utm_form, made into a Wordpress Plugin and modifed to add GCLID, adpos, net and match variables.

 ## Why do I need it?
 Google created UTM parameters to help track referrals so you know the exact source of your website traffic.